c42f/MicroLogging.jl/README.md

 unconventional choice of metadata placement.
 In interactive mode, `MicroLogging` tries to put this out of your way as much as possible, by placing it on the right hand of the terminal.
-The premise here is that you want to see your log message, not some metadata.
+The premise here is that you generally want to see your log message, not some metadata.

 ![Micrologging example screenshot](doc/micrologging_example.png)